ma077146/php7_lamp/ReadMe.md

 - the docker volume mysql_data was created for your setup.
 - while the data will persist on your local, it's your responsibility to periodically back it up.

+## Before you get busy doing something else.....
+Make a dumpfile of your current databases.
+This will be for your client related databases; don't worry about the MySQL database.
+It's part of the docker container, and easy enough to get back if it gets messed up.

+I use MySQL Workbench, so I used the mysqldump tool included.

+Set up a data export (Choose "Export to Self-Contained File", check "Create Dump in a single Transaction", and "Include Create Schema").

+Click "Start Export" and watch for your results.
+If you get no errors, you're good.
+If you get errors (missing tables, etc.) fix them.
+Repeat this process until you have no errors and can successfully make a mysqldump for your client data.

+Usually, this is saved into User/<username>/Documents/dumps with whatever name you gave it.
+Find it, zip it, and move the zipped file to php7_lamp/mysql/dumps.
+The .zip file will save your precious disk space (you're welcome).
+Delete the original file.

+You can use this file to restore your client data if you ever have to rebuild your containers.
+Unzip the .zip file and import it using your database tool.

+## For Pro's Only!
+Backup your database directories to your local hard drive.

+From your favorite terminal (with the docker containers up and running, of course):

+[1] docker ps -a

+[2] copy the container ID for the mysql database container

+[3] in a terminal type 'docker cp <containerID>:/var/lib/mysql/ /my_directory/' and hit enter.

+The individual database directories, including mysql and performance schema will be copied to your local drive from the docker volume.

+You can replace the contents of /mysql/data with these directories, and if you rebuild your containers, you'll start with current data!

 ## Install PHP7 and Composer on Windows 10
 At the time of this writing, it's June 6, 2018.
 It's time for you to do this.